Updated on May 20th, 2020 by Josh Arnold

-That makes it one of less than 400 stocks with a 5%+ dividend yield.
+That makes it one of about 200 stocks in our coverage universe with a 5%+ dividend yield.
 You can see the full list of 5%+ yielding stocks by clicking here.

 However, Gladstone Commercial’s dividend is far from guaranteed.
 Its payout ratio is nearly 100%, leaving little room for error when it comes to maintaining the dividend.